PunitDh/MERN-Memories-Backend/README.md

 # MERN-Memories-Backend

-This is the backend API of the "Memories" app that I built using MERN Stack.
+This is the backend API of the single-page "Memories" app that I built using MERN Stack.

 It uses MongoDB Atlas along with Express and Node.